sharetribe/ftw-daily/docs/customization-guide.md

 See more in the [testing documentation](docs/testing.md).

-## Customisation
+## Customization

 There are many things that you should change in the default template, and many more that you can change.
-See the [Customisation checklist](customisation-checklist.md) documentation for more information.
+See the [Customization checklist](customization-checklist.md) documentation for more information.